xrenaa/cosmos-drive-dreams-toolkits/README.md

 # Cosmos-AV-Sample Toolkits
 This repo provides toolkits for:

-* Rendering open-source datasets (e.g., Waymo Open Dataset) into input videos (LiDAR and HDMAP) compatible with [**Cosmos-Transfer1-7B-Sample-AV**](https://github.com/nvidia-cosmos/cosmos-transfer1).
+* A rendering script that converts open-source datasets (e.g., Waymo Open Dataset) into input videos (LiDAR and HDMAP) compatible with [**Cosmos-Transfer1-7B-Sample-AV**](https://github.com/nvidia-cosmos/cosmos-transfer1).

-* Providing 10 NVIDIA collected examples in raw data.
+* 10 examples (collected by NVIDIA) of input prompts in raw format to help understand how to interface with the model.
 We provide scripts to render the raw data into [**Cosmos-Transfer1-7B-Sample-AV**](https://github.com/nvidia-cosmos/cosmos-transfer1) input videos (LiDAR and HDMAP).

 **[[Paper]]()**
 **[[Model Code]](https://github.com/nvidia-cosmos/cosmos-transfer1)**